AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

     </div>
     ```

     Note the use of `data-sly-test`, the HTL `test` block is interesting in that it both sets an HTL variable AND renders/doesn't render the HTML element it's on, based on if the result of the HTL expression is truthy or not.
-If truthy, the HTML element renders, else it does not render.
+If "truthy", the HTML element renders, else it does not render.

     This HTL variable `hasContent` can now be re-used to conditionally show/hide the placeholder.

-2. Update the conditional call to the **placeholderTemplate** at the bottom of the file with the following:
+2. Update the conditional call to the `placeholderTemplate` at the bottom of the file with the following:

     ```xml
     <sly data-sly-call="${placeholderTemplate.placeholder @ isEmpty=!hasContent}"></sly>